eneuey/startup/README.md

 Notes From Simon:
 Through doing the simon deliverable I gained a much better understanding of how html works.
 I few of the elements I learned more about are the list, table, and icon element that shows up on the chrome tab.
 By adding css to simon I have learned how powerful bootstrap is.
 I will definitly use it a lot in my own start up project.
+Adding the JS to my simon project has given be a better understanding of how html and JS enteract.
+I am now more comfterable with DOM manipulation.